akostrik/stage_telegram_python/README.md

 ## Database details
 A noSql database usage is explained chiefly by the changing number of the `characteristics`, as well as by changing of the `characteristics` themselves, while adjusting the application.
 The `characteristics` are kept in the collections `characteristics` and `messages`.

 MongoDB usage is explained by its cloud database service _MongoDB Atlas_ and its popularity.
-The database operations of this project are simple, so another noSql databases would probably provide about the same functionnalty and speed.
+The database operations of this project are simple, so another noSql database would probably provide about the same functionality and speed.

 _MongoDB Atlas_ provides automatic failover, ensuring high availability, to prevent data loss.

-# Limitatoins, challenges and future enhancements
+# Limitations, challenges and future enhancements

-It is developped only for Linux.
+The application is developed only for Linux.

 ## The limitations related to OpenAI
 Gpt-4 :